 - Requests for appointments must be submitted online.
 Once you have been approved, you will be contacted for a potential appointment.

-- Check in is at 8:00am and pick up is from 3:00-4:00pm.
+- Check in is by appointment at 8:00am-8:45am.
+Pick up by appointment begins at 2:40.
 If you are late to check in your appointment may be cancelled.
-If you are late at pick up there will be an additional charge.
+If you are late to pick up your pet, there will be an additional charge.

 Schedule an Appointment

 To schedule a spay or neuter appointment, please complete this online form.
 Please make sure you have read the Spay/Neuter Clinic Requirements above before proceeding to the form.
 Once you have submitted the information required on the form, a staff member will contact you to schedule an appointment.